SMCR implementation and compliance raises a number of different and potentially complex issues that Firms and individuals will need to deal with.

 - comprehensive and maintained "Management Responsibility Maps" for "Enhanced" Firms detailing firm governance arrangements, the people involved in those arrangements and what those people are responsible for.

-In respect of the Certification Regime, things to prepare for include:
+In respect of the Certification Regime, key issues include:

 - understanding the nine "certification functions" and mapping your employee population to them;